-The DPO is Chris Hammond, Data Tools for Schools chris.hammond@datatoolsforschools.co.uk and is the official point of contact for individuals whose data the school processes, and for the ICO.
+The DPO is Data Tools for Schools Ltd and is the official point of contact for individuals whose data the school processes, and for the ICO.

-Our DPO is Data Tools for Schools Limited and is contactable via the school office.
+Our DPO, Data Tools for Schools Limited is contactable via the school office.

 4.3.
 Headteacher